megascatterbomb/mega_mod/README.md

   - BLU team is respawned at the end of setup time.
   - RED team is respawned whenever a control point is captured.
 This helps prevent steamrolls.

+## Better mp_timelimit enforcement on KOTH and 5CP.

+Normally, mp_match_end_at_timelimit enforces a stalemate on these gamemodes when the map timer ends, regardless of the game state.

+This mod only forces a stalemate if no-one has capped a point (i.e. there is a neutral point on the map).
+This guarantees a map change after a certain point in time without interrupting actual gameplay (loitering on harvest without capping is not actual gameplay).

+This mod will force `mp_match_end_at_timelimit 0`.

 # Gamemode Improvements

 ## 5CP Anti-stalemate